 Omega Research Foundation’s research database helps them identify and expose human rights abuses committed across the world by people using police, security, and military equipment.

 When we first met Omega in 2019, they were struggling with three legacy databases that didn’t talk to each other.
-We wrangled them into a single reseach database (powered by CiviCRM) and helped them create searches and displays to match their workflows.
+We wrangled them into a single research database (powered by CiviCRM) and helped them create searches and displays to match their workflows.

 The end result: they are happier and more productive day-to-day.